isha167/Python-API-Challenge/README.md

 * Plotted the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.
 ------------------------------------------------------------------------------------------------------------------------------
 ### Techonolgy Used:
-Python
+Python,
-Python Libraries
+Python Libraries,
-Google APIs
+Google APIs,
-OpenWeatherMap APIs
+OpenWeatherMap APIs,
 Jupyter Notebook